aahill/quickstart-templates/template-quickstart-java.md

     Lastly, include the following single line of links targeting the library's companion content at the bottom of the introduction; make adjustments as necessary, for example NuGet instead of PyPi:
 -->

-Use the [product name] client library for Java to:
+Use the [Product Name] client library for Java to:

 * TBD
 * TBD